 In contrast to surgery, optometric vision therapy trains the brain and eye to work together to achieve long-lasting results.
 By developing this eye-brain connectivity, the long term goal is for eyes to work in unison and ultimately achieve 3D vision.

-The Vision Therapy Centre At Village Eye Centre provides vision therapy and other services to patients from Edmonton, Sherwood Park, St. Albert, Fort Saskatchewan, and throughout Alberta.
+Village Eye Centre provides vision therapy and other services to patients from Edmonton, Sherwood Park, St. Albert, Fort Saskatchewan, and throughout Alberta.